material-motion-archive/runtime-objc/README.md

 Configuring performers with plans starts by making your performer conform to [PlanPerforming](https://material-motion.github.io/material-motion-runtime-objc/Protocols/MDMPlanPerforming.html).

 PlanPerforming requires that you implement the `addPlan:` method.
-This method will be called on a performer each time a plan is committed to the scheduler that expects to be fulfilled by the performer.
+This method will only be invoked with plans that require use of this performer.

 Code snippets: